rsksmart/rif-identity-docs/ssi/specs/index.markdown

 Imagine what would happen if each time you present your national identity card you reveal your blockchain address which can show the amount of funds you have and historical transaction information.
 To enable users keep their data private and safe, RIF Identity specifies a deterministic identity derivation standard schema that will allow users to obtain multiple public identities for free with the guarantee of recovery on any device.

 This schema is based on BIP-32{% include ref.html id="5" %} hierarchical deterministic derivations of public keys.
-With a seed you can create multiple private keys, that private keys control multiple identities.
+With a seed you can create multiple private keys, those private keys control multiple identities.
 These identities, as far as the model is correctly designed, do not share information that can associate one with another.

 The master key entropy is represented by a BIP-39 mnemonic phrase{% include ref.html id="4" %}.
 The derivation path used for RSK is `m/44'/137'/0'/0/i`{% include ref.html id="6" %} where `i` is used to index different identities.